elizaatkinson/Flow_Cytometry_Gating/README.md

 This version also:

 - renames exported Guava file names into shorter safe names when possible
-- logs skipped samples if required channels are missing, preprocessing removes all events, or fewer than 1000 cells remain after the cell gate
+- logs skipped samples if required channels are missing, preprocessing removes all events, or fewer than `1000` cells remain after the cell gate
+- uses high-resolution saved gating figures

 ---